 Change the friendly name to anyone you like

-To run your Windows Virtual Desktop – Full Desktops or RemoteApps directly from the client and/or start menu, you must install the WVD Client.
+To run your Azure Virtual Desktop – Full Desktops or RemoteApps directly from the client and/or start menu, you must install the AVD Client.

 Click subscribe with URL

 Enter the following ARM-based – https://rdweb.wvd.microsoft.com/api/arm/feeddiscovery – URL.

 Do you prefer to enter your organization’s email?

 Please make sure to create the following TXT DNS record in your verified domain that you use within Azure AD as primary domain.
 After that, you will be able to instruct your users to enter in the email address only.

 Enter a user that has a desktop or apps applied.

 Provide Azure MFA (if activated).

 Note: When you use Azure MFA you might want to take a look at one of my other articles here as well to enforce or whitelist Azure MFA for your end-users for the Windows Client.